CALIFORNIA, USA — Update

 A ballot measure amending the constitution to allow a 17-year-old to vote in a primary election as long as they will turn 18 by the general election did not pass.

 Over 55% of voters said no to allowing 17 year olds to vote.
 Supporters argued these younger voters deserve a chance to decide who’ll be on that November ballot.

 This proposition is about letting 17-year-olds vote and it was not as sweeping as it sounds.
 Prop 18 would make a very specific change to the voting rights for 17-year-old citizens that only affects primary elections.

 The way it works in California now is that you must be 18-years-old to vote in any election.
-The state legislature is asking you to pass Proposition 18 to change that.
+The state legislature was asking you to pass Prop 18 to change that.

 If passed, it will allow voting for 17-year-olds in a primary or special election as long as they will turn 18 years old by the proceeding general election.

 A third of the states allow those who are 17 but will be 18 by the general election to vote in primaries.

 Supporters argue these younger voters deserve a chance to decide who’ll be on that November ballot.